 – Refined sugar (i.e. sweets and junk food)

-Ayahuasca is a psychoactive tea produced by the combination of two components – N, N-Dimethyltryptamine (DMT), and monoamine oxidase inhibitor (MAOI).
-The source of DMT is usually the Psychotria viridis shrub while the Banisteriopsis caapi vine is the most commonly used source of MAOI due to the content of beta-carboline.
+Ayahuasca is a psychoactive tea produced by combining two components – N, N-Dimethyltryptamine (DMT), and monoamine oxidase inhibitor (MAOI).
+The source of DMT is usually the Psychotria Viridis shrub, while the Banisteriopsis caapi vine is the most commonly used source of MAOI due to the beta-carboline content.

 The beta-carboline acts as MAOI and increases the bioavailability of DMT, thus potentiating its psychoactive properties.
 The combination of the two alkaloids has multiple effects on the brain, its receptors, and various neurotrophic factors.

 Ibogaine is also a naturally occurring alkaloid with psychoactive properties that can be extracted from the root of the Tabernanthe Iboga shrub.
 Iboga therapy has powerful effects on attenuating addictions but also may provide benefits against depression, PTSD, and neurodegenerative disorders.